Direct Access to a Barrister

 - Matrimonial law

 - Personal Injury

 - Insolvency Licensing

-Public Access barristers at St Albans Chambers are flexible in working locations and will travel across the UK including the South East, South West, The North, The South and London.
+Direct Access barristers at St Albans Chambers are flexible in working locations and will travel to courts throughout Hertfordshire, Bedfordshire, Buckinghamshire and London.
+Our members will travel further a field if required.